-V. SUPPLEMENTAL RULES
+III.
+SUPPLEMENTAL RULES

-- 1. Membership List A computer disk containing the final list of the last known names and addresses of all members in good standing of the School Bus/Paratransit Division shall be delivered to the AAA no later than the close of business on Wednesday, March 30, 2011.
-This disk shall be considered the master membership list.
-All members who have moved or changed their address and have failed to notify the Local 100 office of such change should notify the Local 100 office of the change no later than March 28, 2011.
+1. Membership List

+The final list of the last known names and addresses of all members in good standing of the Local Union shall be established on July 1, 2017.
+This shall be considered the master membership list.
+All members who have moved or changed their address and have failed to notify Local 100 of such change should notify Local 100 of the change no later than June 30, 2017.
 It is the responsibility of the member to keep the Union updated on his/her current address.
-Any additions made to the master membership list because of errors previously made and any deletions due to error, promotion or retirement shall be made only by the AAA, with concurrence of the Elections Committee, and with notice to the Neutral Monitor and all candidates.
-The list maintained by the AAA shall be the list used for all candidate mailings. - 2.
-Inspection of Membership List Each candidate has the right, on one occasion between Friday, April 1, 2011 and Friday, April 8, 2011 to inspect, but not copy, a list containing the last known names and addresses of all members of the School Bus/Paratransit Division.
+(Notice should be submitted either to the Financial Secretary-Treasurer's office or the Election Committee.)
+After June 30, 2017, any additions made to the master membership list because of errors previously made, any address changes, and any deletions due to error, promotion or retirement shall be made only by the Election Committee, with notice to the Neutral Monitor; such changes shall be subject to inspection by all affected candidates.
+The list maintained by the Election Committee shall be the list used for all candidate mailings.

+2. Inspection of Membership List

+Each candidate has the right, on one occasion between July 5, 2017 and August 5, 2017 to inspect, but not copy, a list containing the last known names and addresses of all members of the Local Union.
 The list may be reviewed at the Local 100 office.
 Arrangements for review of the list will be made by the Chair of the Elections Committee.
-The membership list will be used for no other purpose except to generate labels for mailings.
-The Local Union shall not, in any way, discriminate in favor of or against any candidates with respect to the membership list. - 3.
-Freedom to Exercise Political Rights All Local Union members and all Local Union officers and employees, if members, retain the right to participate in campaign activities, including the right to openly support or oppose any candidate, to aid or campaign for any candidate, and to make personal campaign contributions.
+The Local Union shall not, in any way, discriminate in favor of or against any candidates with respect to the membership list.
+The Union shall take appropriate steps to direct that all staff and members who are in possession of part or all of the membership list, whether or not used for their work, shall be returned, together with any copies, to the Union not later than June 1, 2017.

+3. Freedom to Exercise Political Rights

+All Local Union members and all Local Union officers and employees, if members, retain the right to participate in campaign activities, including the right to openly support or oppose any candidate, to aid or campaign for any candidate, and to make personal campaign contributions.

-4. Prohibition on Interference with Voting - No person or entity shall limit or interfere with the right of any Local 100 member to vote.
+4. Prohibition on Interference with Voting

+No person or entity shall limit or interfere with the right of any Local 100 members to vote.